Prepare Your Fully Online Course ~ Week 3

 Check out this theoretical text (online and interactive) on the scholarship of participation: The Rhetoric of Participation: Interrogating Commonplaces In and Beyond the Classroom, co-edited by Baruch First-Year Writing Program Director Lisa Blankenship.

 Want to run asynchronous discussion forums/boards on Blogs@Baruch or Blackboard?
-Before you commit, you may want to consider this essay about the pitfalls of relying on discussion boards without thoughtfully structuring them by English professor Edward Gallagher (skip down to page 8 for a helpful framework for scaffolding discussions).
+Before you commit, you may want to consider this essay about the pitfalls of relying on discussion boards without thoughtfully structuring them by English professor Edward Gallagher (this link will open a PDF document) (skip down to page 8 for a helpful framework for scaffolding discussions).

 This helpful rubric, authored by Joseph Ugoretz, the Chief Academic Officer of Macaulay Honors College, explains what counts as meaningful participation, on discussion forums/boards

 Remember that the single most important consideration that we can make in designing an online course is to have compassion for our students and ourselves.
 Check out Cathy Davidson’s article to learn more about why it’s so important to offer a flexible instructional model, which includes some more concrete ideas for how to create one.

 Good job on week 3!
 Check out prep recommendations for week 4, or go back and review recommendations from weeks 1 and 2.